FeatureToggleStudy/halfpipe-docs/content/legacy-cdcs/_index.md

 To ease migration from the auto-pipeline system, halfpipe has special support for running legacy "CDC" tests.

-In the future we hope to provide a proper CDC solution to replace this.
+In the future we hope a proper CDC solution will be developed to replace this.

 For a working example of a provider and consumer see <https://github.com/springernature/halfpipe-examples>